2,926 traditional undergraduate students from 42 states, several world areas and more than 40 denominations

 Olivet Nazarene University admits qualified students based on high school record (or college transcripts for transfer students) and ACT score.
 The average ACT score for incoming freshmen is 24.

-Olivet does not seek to be the cheapest option available in higher education, but rather to offer a quality experience for our students, with a commitment to excellence in every area.
+Olivet does not seek to be the least expensive option available in higher education, but rather to offer a quality experience for our students, with a commitment to excellence in every area.

 We are passionate about making the Olivet experience attainable for students from all walks of life and economic backgrounds.
 With a highly individualized financial aid system, countless students who once believed the price tag was beyond their means have been admitted to — and graduated from — Olivet Nazarene University.